Jump to navigation

 Please note, the Department of Electrical Engineering is not currently accepting applications for the M.Eng. program.

 The doctoral program combines course work and participation in original research.
 Most students enter the program with an undergraduate degree in electrical engineering, computer science, physics, or a related discipline.
 Some have a master’s degree, but that is not necessary for success in the program.
 Every admitted Ph.D. student is given financial support in the form of a first-year fellowship.
+Students in academic good standing are supported on a teaching assistant or research assistant after the first year.
+Students who remain on campus working with their adviser during the summer will receive summer salary.
 In addition, all admitted Ph.D. students are automatically considered for the prestigious Wu and Upton Fellowships.

 Students are expected to successfully complete the general during the fourth term of their Ph.D. studies.
 Students are not normally readmitted to a third year (fifth term) of graduate study unless they have successfully completed the general examination.
 The general examination consists of a research seminar and an oral exam.
 The seminar is a 45-minute presentation of research accomplished at Princeton.
 It is intended to indicate that a student is capable of independent research and has started a research topic that has the potential to lead to a doctoral dissertation.
 The oral exam is administered by the examination committee and is held not more than one month after the research seminar, and within the periods set by the Graduate School for the general exam.
 The examination committee is selected by the research adviser in consultation with the student.